QuantEcon/python-lecture-sandpit.myst/lectures/greeksquare.md

 This notebook provides a simple example of **invariant subspace** methods for analyzing linear difference equations.

-These methods are applied throughout applied economic dynamics, for example, in this quantecon lecture <https://intro.quantecon.org/money_inflation.html>
+These methods are applied throughout applied economic dynamics, for example, in this QuantEcon lecture <https://intro.quantecon.org/money_inflation.html>

 Our approach in this notebook is to illustrate the method with an ancient example, one that ancient Greek mathematicians used to compute square roots of positive integers.

 An integer is called a **perfect square** if its square root is also an integer.

-An orderered sequence of  perfect squares starts with
+An ordered sequence of  perfect squares starts with

 $$
 4, 9, 16, 25, 36, 49, 64, 81, 100, 121, 144, 169, 196, 225, \ldots